JeanBaptisteServais/escalada/README.md

 <strong>Top</strong>

-  - We recuperate all contours, if the are of contours < 100 or the contours are > 1000 don't pass.
+  - We recuperate all contours beetween 100 and 1000

-  - If the width + height of detection < 15 pass.
+  - If the width + height of detection > 15

 <strong>Bot</strong>